blephy/custom-smiirl-counter-api/README.md

 Just learn CSS language and edit [edit/index.css](edit/index.css)

 ### API
-You can construct your home made solution.
-You need to add this php code on top of your .php file ():
+You can construct your home made solution. **You need to add this php code on every top** of your .php files (don't forget to edit the include directive with the right path):
 ```php
 // Exemple of include
 // Edit this include path with your directive directory